 They have "buried their dead;" the little form they miss is gone from them for ever; the sweet child-voice they long for is singing in a far-away land, and will never be heard in earthly music again.
-They have accepted the affliction as from the hand of God, and have acknowledged His right to do as seemeth Him good; but their loving hearts feel deeply the absence of the lost one, and the yearning sense of "something gone that should be nigh," is ever present with them.
+They have accepted the affliction as from the hand of God, and have acknowledged His right to do as seemeth Him good; but their loving hearts feel deeply the absence of the lost one, and bei 7 now and the that talk F boy' dark men H meet for] tion.
+Je enter has h their own M voice eveni will overall hi and the yearning sense of "something gone that should be nigh," is ever present with them.